richardvanhook/databasedotcom-oauth2/README.md

 * **`:debugging`**

-    Will enable debug output for both this gem and `databasedotcom`.
+    Will enable debug output for both this gem and [databasedotcom](https://rubygems.org/gems/databasedotcom).

     *Default:* false